Erika Kullberg’s Flight Delay Compensation: What You’re Entitled to and How To Get It

 Terms apply to American Express benefits and offers.
 Enrollment may be required for select American Express benefits and offers.
 Visit americanexpress.com to learn more.

-For unlucky passengers of the less punctual 22%, there are some other ways to get some compensation for the inconvenience.
-Your rights may be guaranteed in your travel insurance policy, your credit card's travel insurance benefits, an airline’s contract of carriage, or by the Department of Transportation’s rules.
+Your rights may be guaranteed in your travel insurance policy, your credit card's travel insurance benefits, an airline’s contract of carriage, or by the DOT’s rules.

 Erika Taught Me